 And what better time to focus on myself and my fitness goals than in the middle of a pandemic?
-In this post, I’m detailing my experience of Cycle 4 of The Body Coach Graduate Plan.
+In this post, covering everything you need to know about The Body Coach graduate plan, cycle 4.
+Along with my personal review.

-I completed The Body Coach 90 day plan at the beginning of May.
+I completed The Body Coach 90 day plan at the beginning of May 2020.
 Towards the end of Cycle 3, I started to think about what I would do once I had graduated.
-I had a few options; repeat the 90 day plan, try to go it alone, or continue to the graduate plan.
+I thought of a few options.

-Therefore, I did a little research into the 90 day graduate plan.
-I asked other participants who had completed the grad plan and I ultimately decided that would be the best option for me.
+Therefore, I did a little research into the Body Coach graduate plan.
+I asked other participants who had completed the graduate plan and I ultimately decided that would be the best option for me.

 Starting The Body Coach Graduate Plan